Zashiraa/GtsNuker/README.md

 `7.BAN ALL MEMBERS`
 `8.KICK ALL MEMBERS`
 `9.UNBAN ALL BANNED MEMBERS`
 `10.DESTROY (THE ULITMATE COMBINATION OF ALL THE ABOVE LISTED COMMANDS)`

+# Extra:
+`DISABLE EVERYONE:` You will find this option in config.json | When set on true it restricts everyone except the person whose user ID is given in config file from running the commands of the nuker

 # Requirements:
 1.Node.JS